 scripts/build-container.sh

-python3 python/tune_system.py
+sudo python3 python/tune_system.py --check all

 Edit the YAML to match your hardware (PCIe BDF, CPU cores, IPs), then: